 Advanced Power Tips, part one, covers techniques for multi-block page / post content and digs deeper into methods for associating page content with post categories.

 In the 6 month since IE8’s release, competitors Firefox, Chrome, Safari, and even Opera, have all seen major updates.
 All of them introduced performance upgrades, in particular to their JavaScript engines.
 JavaScript is increasingly the engine for dynamic content on websites, from animations to on the fly content loading without page reloads (via AJAX).
-Google’s browser, Chrome, positioned itself from day one as focused on performance, JavaScript performance in particular.
+Google’s browser, , positioned itself from day one as focused on performance, JavaScript performance in particular.
 At least in theoretical tests, it more than delivers on its promise.